rubenwol/Project-Reinforcement-Learning/README.md

 Ruben Wolhandler

 **Description of the Project:**
 1. a.
-Solve LunarLanderContinous using discretization of action space \\
+Solve LunarLanderContinous using discretization of action space \n
    b.
 Solve LunarLanderContinous using discretization of action space and without using the velocities information.
 3. Solve BipedalWalkerHardcore with 3000 episodes